apolopena/gitpod-laravel-starter/README.md

 ## Ruby Gems

-Currently until gitpod fixes the [issue](https://github.com/apolopena/gitpod-laravel8-starter/issues/57) of ruby gems not persisting across workspace restarts, you can only use rake commands when the workspace is created for the first time.
+Currently until gitpod fixes the [issue](https://github.com/apolopena/gitpod-laravel-starter/issues/57) of ruby gems not persisting across workspace restarts, you can only use rake commands when the workspace is created for the first time.

 <br />

-## Git aliases
+## Git Aliases

-Any git aliases you would like to add to your project should be added to the [`alias`](https://github.com/apolopena/gitpod-laravel-starter/blob/main/.gp/snippets/git/aliases) file.
+Git aliases that you would like to add to your project should be added to the [`alias`](https://github.com/apolopena/gitpod-laravel-starter/blob/main/.gp/snippets/git/aliases) file.

 ### Emoji-log and Gitmoji
 A compilation of git aliases from [Emoji-log](https://github.com/ahmadawais/Emoji-Log) and [Gitmoji](https://gitmoji.dev/) are included, use them as you like from the command line.
 There is also a separate set of emoji based git aliases that will commit the files with a message and push them to the repository *without* adding the files.
 Use these aliases for dealing with groups of files that need different commit messages but still need to use to Emoji-log and or Gitmoji standards.
 You can get a list of all the emoji based git aliases with the command: `git a`